Rookout/docs/docs/rules-operations.md

 }
 ```

 The operation **pattern** may be a string or a regular expression.
 If type **Name** is used, the entire value will be removed.
-For example, "secretKey":"12345" will be replaced with "secretKey":"[Redacted]".
+For example, "secretKey":"12345" will be replaced with "secretKey":"[REDACTED]".
 If type **Value** is used, a part of the value that matches the regular expression will be removed.
-For example, "nameAndPassword":"name-12345" will be replaced with "nameAndPassword":"name-****".
+For example, "nameAndPassword":"LordHelmet-12345" will be replaced with "nameAndPassword":"LordHelmet-****".

 ## Target Operations